kirkbowe/lottery-number-generator/README.md

 # Lottery Number Generator

 This project is a web application that generates random numbers for various lotteries and (optionally) checks them against recent draws.
-The random number generator uses the Web Cryptography API to generate numbers in as non-deterministic a way as possible.
+Users can choose between the Web Cryptography API or Random.org's true random number service for generating numbers.

 See the example: https://www.kirkbowe.com/lotto.html